thaunghtike-share/nixtune/README.md

 System Admins turn to tools like `vmstat`, `free`, `top`, `ps`, etc. to quickly figure out what the issues are with a Linux and UNIX machines.
-However, as common as these tools are they are still limited insofar as they need to be strung togehter to give a complete picture of what is happening.
+However, as common as these tools are they are still limited insofar as they need to be strung together to give a complete picture of what is happening.

 If a MySQL machine is high CPU your workflow may be running `top` to